What Are Adaptogenic Herbs | Teelixir

 - The benefits of Ashwagandha root extract include:

-- Increases muscle mass and strength
+- May increase muscle mass and strength

-- Supports stress management and reduces anxiety
+- May help support stress management and reduce anxiety

 - Promotes improved sleep